dgraovac/Physics-Simulations/README.md

 # Physics-Simulations
-Small suite of physics simulations.
+Small suite of physics simulations utilising vpython for animation.